We sent Chandrika on a once-in-a-lifetime Ladakh trip. She came back to tell us how everyone can make it happen.

 By the time you get to your hotel in Nubra Valley after several pit stops on the way, it’ll probably be late afternoon.

 Complete your check-in formalities and head to the famous Hundar dunes to catch the sunset, with herds of Bactrian Camels for company.
-The Bactrian Camels are native to this region and are known for their ability to withstand high altitude and extreme cold.
+The Bactrian Camels are native to this region and are known for their ability to withstand high altitudes and extreme cold.

 Where to stay in Nubra Valley – Stone Hedge Ladakh